 For artists and their teams, having detailed insights at the video and profile levels makes TikTok analytics an absolutely essential part of any music industry toolkit in today’s increasingly data-driven world.

-With our Weekly Top Tracks chart, you can break down what tracks are performing well this week based on the amount of videos being shared that have added those tracks.
-For a longer view of TikTok success, our All Time Top Tracks chart shows the total video counts that the top performing tracks have received.
+With our Weekly Top Tracks on TikTok chart, you can break down what tracks are performing well this week based on the amount of videos being shared that have added those tracks.
+For a longer view of TikTok success, our All Time Top Tracks on TikTok chart shows the total video counts that the top performing tracks have received.

-Beyond just understanding the current chart positions of TikTok tracks and TikTok videos, you can drill deeper into a track’s TikTok success by looking at historical charts, rank trends, and velocity.
+Beyond just understanding the current TikTok chart positions of TikTok tracks and TikTok videos, you can drill deeper into a track’s TikTok success by looking at historical TikTok charts, rank trends, and velocity.